International Trails Day – Saturday June 2nd 2018

-In Caledon we are so lucky to have two amazingly awesome trails running through it … The Trans Canada Trail and The Bruce Trail, so be sure to get out this Saturday in celebration of International Trails Day with family or friends.
+In Caledon we are so lucky to have two amazingly awesome trails running through it … The Trans Canada Trail and The Bruce Trail, so be sure to get out Saturday June 2nd in celebration of International Trails Day with family or friends.

 The Trans Canada Trail is the world’s longest trail, developed and promoted by a non-profit registered charity.
 When completed, the Trail will stretch nearly 24,000 kilometres from the Atlantic to the Pacific to the Arctic oceans, linking Canadians in close to 1,000 communities.
 It is one of the world’s longest multi-use trails and runs right through our very own Caledon.
 The beautiful well kept trail can be used by hikers, cyclists, dog walkers, joggers and runners.